TheLyngset/liftOff/README.md

 - [Contributing](#contributing)

 ## About
 LiftOff is an application that provides a weather forecast for both ground and atmospheric pressure points.
-The app can store and use thresholds set by you to calculate "safe" rocket launch time-periods.
+The app can store and use thresholds set by the user to calculate "safe" rocket launch time-periods.
 The application is developed by a team of 6 people.
 The team consists of students from the University of Oslo taking the course IN2000 - Software Engineering.

 ## Background
-We were approached with multiple cases, and we chose to work on the case "Weather data for a safe rocket launch".
+We were approached with multiple cases, and we chose to work on the case "Case 1.
+Rocket Launch".
 We have worked closely with the student organization [Portal Space](https://www.portalspace.no/), catering features, design, and functionality to their needs.
 ## Screenshots
 ![Home Screen](Readme_pictures/HomeScreen_shot.png)